 5 Places You'll Most Likely Catch COVID, According to Dr. Gupta

-The coronavirus doesn't take a day off: The virus continues to spread and CNN's Dr. Sanjay Gupta revealed five places where coronavirus transmission is more likely to occur than others.
+The coronavirus doesn't take a day off: The virus continues to spread and CNN's Dr. Sanjay Gupta—earlier in the pandemic—revealed five places where coronavirus transmission is more likely to occur than others.
+Unfortunately, his advice is as relevant now as ever, as Omicron and Delta team up to drive cases high.
 "It's really these five primary locations where viral transmissions are happening in our society," Dr. Gupta said.
-Read on to hear his warning—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.
+Read on to hear his warning—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 Houses of Worship

 The Supreme Court blocked state COVID-19 restrictions against houses of worship but use caution if you plan to attend: They are hotspots for the virus.

 "Staying home is the best way to protect yourself and others from COVID-19," says the CDC, calling "a house or cabin with people from your household (e.g., vacation rentals)" more risky and "Hotels or multi-unit guest lodgings (e.g., bed and breakfasts)" "even more risky."

 Dr. Anthony Fauci, the nation's top infectious disease expert and the director of the National Institute of Allergy and Infectious Diseases, has said: "We need to really take seriously the issue of wearing masks all the time and not congregating in bars," calling them "certainly an important mechanism of this spread."